-The forum will feature four interactive workshops designed to address key issues, opportunities and challenges facing women in the workplace.
-Delegates are encouraged to engage in discussion and contribute their insights to get the most out of each session.
+The forum featured four interactive workshops designed to address key issues, opportunities and challenges facing women in the workplace.

 Advancing Beyond Bias: Illuminating blind spots and pathways to career success